heckman/photos-server/README.md

   to `https://photos` to the local server.

-Additionally, the hosts file `/etc/hosts` needs to be edited to contain the line:
+Additionally, the hosts file `/etc/hosts` needs to be edited to include the line:

 ```plain-text
 127.0.63.30     photos